CPJKU/dcase_task2/docs/index.md

 Due to the specifics of the current task (the labels of a large fraction of the data have verified manually and thus can be trusted), I opted for a straight forward iterative self-verification strategy.
-More concretely, to verify possibly noisy labels, the proposed approach compares the labels of unverified examples with the predictions of a neural network, i.e. this can be interpreted as a version of "supervised" pseudo labeling \cite{lee2013pseudo}.
+More concretely, to verify possibly noisy labels, the proposed approach compares the labels of unverified examples with the predictions of a neural network, i.e. this can be interpreted as a version of "supervised" pseudo labeling.

 <br>